mordachai/tactical-map/README.md

 ![image](https://github.com/user-attachments/assets/d6c65a6a-3c91-4c15-9eba-73f35976235e)

 2. Click this button to switch to the Tactical Map.
-The scene will automatically zoom and center to display the entire Tactical Map
+The scene will automatically zoom and center to display the entire Tactical Map.
+This will be only done on the **active scene**

 ![image](https://github.com/user-attachments/assets/c7811391-1fa8-486f-90bf-c9eaca180eda)